t3rmian/devpot/content/posts/collections/en/2019-07-14-contract-last-spring-ws.md

 &lt;/SOAP-ENV:Envelope&gt;
 ```

 Don't forget to enable validation when testing the interface.
 In SoapUI you can do so by ticking *Validate Requests* and *Validate Responses* checkboxes in the menu *-> File -> Preferences -> Editor Setting*.
 If you stumble upon any problems, you can always compare with the sample project.
 The link can be found at the top of the page.
+Note that you may encounter [unforeseen errors](https://github.com/mojohaus/jaxb2-maven-plugin/issues/129) when using (compiling with) newer versions of JDK.
+For more control over the XSD generation, I recommend [JAXB-Facets](https://github.com/whummer/jaxb-facets).